-We have audited the accompanying consolidated balance sheets of Paleo Resources, Inc. and its subsidiaries (collectively, the "Company") as of December 31, 2020 and 2019, and the related consolidated statements of operations and comprehensive income (loss), changes in shareholders' equity (deficit), and cash flows for the years then ended, and the related notes (collectively referred to as the "financial statements").
-In our opinion, the financial statements present fairly, in all material respects, the financial position of the Company as of December 31, 2020 and 2019, and the results of their operations and their cash flows for the years then ended, in conformity with accounting principles generally accepted in the United States of America.
+We have audited the accompanying consolidated balance sheet of EF EnergyFunders Ventures, Inc. ("the Company") as of December 31, 2021, and the related consolidated statements of operations and comprehensive income (loss), changes in shareholders' equity (deficit), and cash flows for the year then ended, and the related notes (collectively referred to as the financial statements).
+In our opinion, the financial statements present fairly, in all material respects, the financial position of the Company as of December 31, 2021, and the results of its operations and its cash flows for the year then ended, in conformity with accounting principles generally accepted in the United States of America.
+The financial statements of EF EnergyFunders Ventures, Inc. as of December 31, 2020 were audited by other auditors whose report dated June 17, 2021 on those statements included an explanatory paragraph that described the Company's ability to continue as a going concern as discussed in Note 1 of the financial statements.

-Going Concern Matter
+Going Concern

 The accompanying financial statements have been prepared assuming that the Company will continue as a going concern.
-As discussed in Note 1 to the financial statements, the Company has suffered recurring losses from operations and has a net capital deficiency that raises substantial doubt about its ability to continue as a going concern.
+As discussed in Note 1 to the financial statements, the Company has a significant accumulated deficit and a significant working capital deficiency.
+These factors raise substantial doubt about the Company's ability to continue as a going concern.
 Management's plans in regard to these matters are also described in Note 1.
-The financial statements do not include any adjustments that might result from the outcome of this uncertainty.
+The financial statements that might result from the outcome of this uncertainty.